Ext-analogues of Branching laws: Finite dimensionality of Ext groups

-When $W$ is a codimension one subspace of $V$, then the notion of a Bessel model is simply that of restriction from $\SO(V)$ to $\SO(W)$, whereas when $\dim(W) = 0,1$, then the notion of a Bessel model is nothing but that of the Whittaker model (and a particular Whittaker model if $\dim(W) =1$).
+When $W$ is a codimension one subspace of $V$, then $\Bes(V,W)=W$, and the notion of a Bessel model is simply that of restriction from $\SO(V)$ to $\SO(W)$, whereas when $\dim(W) = 0,1$, then the notion of a Bessel model is nothing but that of the Whittaker model (for a particular character of the maximal unipotent subgroup of $\SO(V)$ if $\dim(W) =1$).

 We can define the higher Ext versions of the Bessel models as,